mvault/subscriptionService/README.md

 ## Versioning

-We use [0.1](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/your-username/subscription-service/tags).
+We use [v0.0.1-alpha](http://semver.org/) for versioning.
+For the versions available, see the [v0.0.1-alpha](https://github.com/mvault/subscriptionService/tags).

 ## Authors